Slamy/CDi_MiSTer/README.md

       The video data is changed while it is displayed.
 * When I load a save game in "Burn:Cycle" it plays a short and unclean loop of noise until I do something
     * I thought that was a bug in the core at first too.
 However, it is actually like this on a real CD-i too.
+* The music of Burn:Cycle sometimes has "pops" and "clicks"
+    * This game is special.
+It doesn't play music from CD like most games for this system would do.
+    * Small loops of sampled music are loaded from CD, stored in memory and randomly concatenated together to create the background music.
+These samples are sometimes not very "loopable" creating a pop at looping points.
+    * This issue is reproducible on a real 210/05 as well
+* The music during the Philips Logo animation of Burn:Cycle has broken audio
+    * This issue is reproducible on a real 210/05 as well
+    * The problem can be fixed by overclocking the CPU
 * Burn:Cycle - Random flickering animated text in front of the "Psychic Roulette" credit card terminal
     * This actually happens on the real machine.
 I also thought this might be a CPU speed issue, considering that the flickering disappears if the CPU is slightly overclocked.
 * Flashback: The audio and video during the intro are asynchronous
-    * This curiously happens on the real machine as well and doesn't depend on 50 or 60 Hz.
+    * This curiously happens on the real machine as well and doesn't depend on 50 or 60 Hz
+* When dying in "Zelda's Adventure" the accompanying sound effect doesn't match the audio data on CD
+    * Good catch!
+This is a programming error which can be reproduced on a real CD-i 210/05 as well, which causes the audio playback to start one sector too late.
+    * The same phenomenon exists in the "Help cutscene" of "Zelda - Wand of Gamelon"
+        * It is not audible in that game, because of silence in the beginning